This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

 Find out more about

-early childhood programs and services for Aboriginal children and their families.
+early childhood services for Aboriginal children and their families.

 Children with additional needs